Vivatist/penguin-tamer/README.md

 ### Quick Start

-Install AI-eBash using one of the convenient [methods](#installation).
+Install penguin-tamer using one of the convenient [methods](#installation).

-Try asking the assistant a question, for example `ai who are you?`.
+Try asking the assistant a question, for example `pt who are you?`.
 In a couple of seconds, the neural network will respond:

 ![program response1](/docs/img/en_img1.gif)